Renters Insurance Spain

 For expats preparing a move, see:

-FAQs — Renters Insurance Spain
+FAQs — Renters Insurance in Spain

 1.Why do many tenants in Spain mistakenly believe the landlord’s insurance protects them?